-The LDX 150 is high-end live production camera using the Grass Valley's new 2/3-inch UHD imagers.
+Both LDX135 and LDX150 are high-end live production cameras using the Grass Valley's new 2/3-inch UHD imagers.
+The LDX 135 will only support the single speed video modes where the LDX150 supports all available video modes including high speed.